-What is Kids' Chance of Maryland, Inc.?
+1. What is Kids' Chance of Maryland, Inc.?

-It is a nonprofit corporation developed by the concerned volunteers in Maryland's legal community, in association with insurers, employers, and the labor, medical and workers’ compensation community.
-The purpose of Kids' Chance is to provide financial scholarships for children of catastrophically or fatally injured workers to complete their high school, college, technical school, or post-graduate education.
-Kids’ Chance of Maryland, Inc. is a tax-exempt, charitable organization.
+It is a 501(c)(3) nonprofit corporation developed by a diverse group of concerned volunteers associated with Maryland's workers' compensation community, including representatives of labor, employers, insurers, medical and vocational rehabilitation providers and claimant and defense attorneys.
+The purpose of Kids' Chance is to provide financial scholarships for children of catastrophically or fatally injured workers to complete their college or technical school education.

-Which children are eligible for the scholarships?
+3. Which children are eligible for the scholarships?

-What does the scholarship cover?
+4. What does the scholarship cover?

 Scholarship awards vary and depend largely on the needs and educational expenses of the student.
 Scholarships cover tuition and books, but may also include housing and meals.